How to Tackle Food Waste Using Food Demand Forecasting

 Food waste occurs before and after food is served to customers.
 The most common problems that lead to food being wasted are over-ordering and over-production leading to unsold food being tossed.

-New innovations in demand forecasting could be a key part of the puzzle in tackling food waste.
+New innovations in food demand forecasting could be a key part of the puzzle in tackling food waste and inventory management.
 Using AI to analyze the wealth of data available to restaurants, demand forecasting software can help you make better purchasing decisions, which lead to a reduction in food waste.